 Doing dishes

-We tried to do the dishes as little as possible and wait to clean them until we had access to a sink (almost all campsites have washing up stations).
-But if we had to, we used a plastic container to do the dishes with water from our big jug and biodegradable (important especially if you’re in nature!) soap.
+I tried to do the dishes as little as possible and wait to clean them until I had access to a sink (almost all campsites have washing up stations).
+But if I had to, I used a plastic container to do the dishes with water from the big jug and biodegradable soap (important especially if you’re in nature.
 Not as ideal as doing dishes in the fancy sink of a converted van, but still possible on a budget!

 Traveling in your van